jbfavre/trafficserver/doc/developer-guide/api/functions/TSTypes.en.rst

 .. type:: TSMLoc

-   This is a memory location relative to a :term:`header heap` represented by a :c:type:`TSMBuffer` and must always be used in conjunction with that :c:type:`TSMBuffer` instance.
-It identifies a specific object in the :c:type:`TSMBuffer`.
-This indirection is needed so that the :c:type:`TSMBuffer` can reallocate space as needed.
-Therefore a raw address obtained from a :c:type:`TSMLoc` should be considered volatile that may become invalid across any API call.

 .. var:: TSMLoc TS_NULL_MLOC

    A predefined null valued :type:`TSMLoc` used to indicate the absence of an :type:`TSMLoc`.